sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

         connection.databricks.enabled : true

 #.
-Create a connection in Fire Insights to Databricks.
+Create a connection in Sparkflows to Databricks.

     * You can choose the type of connection: